Choosing a GFQL Engine: pandas, Polars, cuDF, Polars-GPU#

 g.gfql("MATCH (a)-[e]->(b) RETURN b", engine='polars-gpu') # same plan on GPU

-downside — CPU Polars wins common graph queries from ~10K edges; only trivial sub-millisecond
+Performance is rarely the downside — CPU Polars wins common graph queries past small/interactive sizes; only trivially small operations favor pandas, immaterially.

 See also#